davidmoten/geo/README.md

 Java utility methods for geohashing.

-Status: version 0.5 released to Maven Central
+Status: *production*

+To use, add this to your pom:

     <dependency>
         <groupId>com.github.davidmoten</groupId>